HASBROUCK HEIGHTS SWIM CLUB INC.

 Section 5

-A person entitled to use the Club’s facilities under Article III, Section 2, may be similarly expelled or suspended, but such expulsion or suspension shall not affect the other rights of the member whose Membership permitted such person’s use of the Club’s facilities.
+A person entitled to use the Club’s facilities under Article III, Section 2 may be similarly expelled or suspended, but such expulsion or suspension shall not affect the other rights of the member whose Membership permitted such person’s use of the Club’s facilities.

 Section 6

-ARTICLE V – Meeting of Members
+ARTICLE V – Meetings of Members

 Section 1